dotnet/docs-aspire/docs/fundamentals/integrations-overview.md

 # .NET Aspire integrations overview

-.NET Aspire integrations are a curated suite of NuGet packages specifically selected to facilitate the integration of cloud-native applications with prominent services and platforms, including but not limited to Redis and PostgreSQL.
+.NET Aspire integrations are a curated suite of NuGet packages selected to facilitate the integration of cloud-native applications with prominent services and platforms, including but not limited to Redis and PostgreSQL.
 Each integration furnishes essential cloud-native functionalities through either automatic provisioning or standardized configuration patterns.

 > [!TIP]
 > Always strive to use the latest version of .NET Aspire integrations to take advantage of the latest features, improvements, and security updates.

-## Integration types
+## Integration responsibilities

-There are two types of integrations available in .NET Aspire:
+There are two sides to integrations in .NET Aspire, each with a different responsibility:

-- **Resource integrations**:

-    Some integrations model resources that represent various services and platforms, such as caches, databases, logging, storage, and messaging systems.
-Resource integrations expose APIs that extend the <xref:Aspire.Hosting.IDistributedApplicationBuilder> interface.
-Their NuGet packages are tagged with at least the following: `aspire`, `integration`, and `hosting`.
+- **Resource integrations**: These packages model various services, platforms, or capabilities such as caches, databases, logging, storage, and messaging systems.
+They extend the <xref:Aspire.Hosting.IDistributedApplicationBuilder> interface allowing the app host project to express resources in the distributed application builder and are tagged with `aspire`, `integration`, and `hosting`.

-- **Client integrations**:

-    Other integrations provide a means of configuring existing libraries to connect to resource-backed integrations.
-Client integrations expose APIs that extend the <xref:Microsoft.Extensions.DependencyInjection.IServiceCollection> interface.
-Their NuGet packages are tagged with at least the following: `aspire`, `integration`, and `client`.
+- **Client integrations**: These packages configure existing libraries to connect to resource-backed integrations.
+They extend the <xref:Microsoft.Extensions.DependencyInjection.IServiceCollection> interface allowing client-consuming projects to use the connected resource and are tagged with `aspire`, `integration`, and `client`.

-While .NET Aspire _client integrations_ can be used without an app host (orchestrator) project, they're designed to work best with the [.NET Aspire app host](app-host-overview.md).
-Each integration is documented to provide details for installing, configuring, and using the integration in your app.
+While .NET Aspire _client integrations_ can be used independently, they work best with the [.NET Aspire app host](app-host-overview.md).
+Each [integration](#available-integrations) provides installation, configuration, and usage details in the documentation—for both sides of the integration, the hosting and client respectively.

+For example, if you want to use [Redis for caching](../caching/stackexchange-redis-caching-overview.md) in your .NET Aspire solution, you would use the `Aspire.Hosting.Redis` package to model the Redis resource.
+Then, you can connect to the Redis resource using the `Aspire.StackExchange.Redis` client integration.

 ## Available integrations